YouSame2/dotfiles-manager/README.md

 - Simple File Management: Easily add files and directories to your dotfiles repository with a single terminal command.

 - OS-Specific Symlinks: Define macOS or Windows-specific symlinks for platform-dependent configurations.
+- OS-Specific Symlinks: Define macOS, Windows, or Linux-specific symlinks for platform-dependent configurations.

-- Integrated Sync: Automatically install fonts, package managers, packages, and tools tailored to macOS or Windows environments.
+- Integrated Sync: Automatically install fonts, package managers, packages, and tools tailored to macOS, Windows, and Arch Linux (pacman/AUR) environments.

-- Backup current homebrew/choco packages directly to your dotfiles.
+- Backup current Homebrew/Chocolatey/pacman packages directly to your dotfiles.

 - Cross-Platform Support: Aimed at users who frequently switch between macOS and Windows without relying on WSL2.